shway0/Gpt/DEPENDENCIES.md

 - The village network subplot depends on Mei Ling's intelligence gathering about cult activities
 - Wei's partnership with the Warden depends on maintaining balanced cultivation
 - The Order's response depends on the investigation team's observations and internal faction conflicts
+- Lian Hesh's secret connection with Wei depends on her ability to maintain her cover within the Order
 - The Forgotten Path's development depends on Wei finding others receptive to balanced cultivation
 - Lin Mei's legacy depends on connections between her forbidden research and Wei's transformation effects
 - The central conflict depends on the clash between traditional cultivation and alternative paths